 One year later, a jet hit the tower, precisely at the point where the artists stood.
-It makes you wonder what the Hayward Gallery can have been thinking when they invited Gelitin to build a pond on its roof.
-In this article, we explore the clandestineness, intimacy, and the mystery behind Gelitin’s Normally, Proceeding and Unrestricted With Without Title.
+It makes you wonder what the Hayward Gallery could have been thinking when they invited Gelitin to build a pond on its roof.
+This article explores the clandestineness, intimacy, and mystery behind Gelitin’s Normally, Proceeding and Unrestricted With Without Title.

 Gelitin’s pool installation in London

-The pool is made to resemble an infinity pool with the water going all the way to the rim.
+The pool is made to resemble an infinity pool, with the water going all the way to the rim.
 It is also permanently overflowing.
 In one corner, a wobbly platform with seats is floating.
-It’s a little hidden, so you cannot see it right away, especially when you are coming up the stairs.
+It’s a little hidden, so you cannot see it right away, especially when coming up the stairs.

 Three boats are housed in the floating platform.
 They are made specifically for two people and not more than that because of the weight and the size.
 The seats are made in such a way that the two people will be facing each other.
 Additionally, the seats of the boats are as deep as the boats themselves.
 Approximately 180kg of sand pulls the boats far down the water.

-The fact that the floor is black and there are some surface reflections, it will be tough to detect that the pond is only a few meters deep.
-You’ll feel as if you are basking in the sea, especially when it rains and the wind is blowing.
+Due to the black floor and the surface reflections, it will be tough to detect that the pond is only a few meters deep.
+You’ll feel like you are basking in the sea, especially when it rains and the wind is blowing.

-As a human being with changing moods, people expect to change the psychophysical balance within the boat.
+As human beings with changing moods, people expect to change the psychophysical balance within the boat.
 It means you should establish feelings of trust and interdependence without depending on your social context.
 It’s the physical and mental organization of your body that keeps the boat afloat.

-Gelitin is an Austrian artist collective and comprised of four artists.
+Gelitin is an Austrian artist collective and comprises four artists.
 They met first in 1978 when they all attended a summer camp.
 They have been playing and working together.
 In 1993 they began exhibiting internationally.